thindil/steamsky/bin/doc/MODDING.md

 ### General information
 * Default game crafting recipes are in *recipes.dat* file which is in *data* directory.
-* If you want remove or update any existing recipe, you can do it in *recipes.dat* file in *data* directory or in modification file (better option) add tag `recipe` with attribute `index` which value will be index of selected recipe and attribute `action`.
+* If you want to remove or update any existing recipe, you can do it in *recipes.dat* file in *data* directory or in modification file (better option) add tag `recipe` with attribute `index` which value is index of selected recipe and attribute `action`.
 Then if you modify an existing recipe, add changed values.